brtkwr/brtkwr.github.io/content/about.md

 slug = "about"
 +++

 Hello.
-I am an about page pretending to be `brtknr` or `भरतकुँवर` in Nepalese.
+I am an about page pretending to be `brtkwr` or `भरतकुँवर` in Nepalese.
 I have lived in [Bristol][bristol] since 2012, a city that I grown to love.
 At the end of 2019, the family has doubled in size with the arrival of our twins.
 While I would rate the pandemic low for many reasons, it has been great for